cadmean-us/csharpRPCKit/Cadmean.RPC.ASP/README.md

     public string OnCall(bool throwError)
     {
         if (throwError)
-            throw new FunctionException(42);
+            throw new FunctionException("some_error");

         return "no error";
     }
 }
 ```

-The function above can return an error with code 42.
+The function above can return an error with code "some_error".
 You will need to handle this error on client side.
-You can use any positive numbers for your error codes
+You can use any string for your error codes.
-(negative error codes are reserved for cadRPC errors).
-You define what these codes mean yourself.

 ### More examples of function controllers